 - A modern, competitive regulatory framework will minimize red tape and facilitate opportunities.

 - Ontario can drive innovation by helping local hydro utilities assume a critical function in the province’s energy transition.

-- Local hydro utilities will continue to work with community members and businesses to ensure greater cost savings, choice, and added convenience.
+- Local hydro utilities will continue to work with community members and businesses to maximize cost savings, choice and convenience for customers.

 Respect Community Decision-Making